Ohalo-Ltd/solevm/README.md

 ### Plans

 The plan for `0.2.0`, is to support all instructions, and to have a full test suite done.
+Additionally, the runtime should be verified to meet the yellow paper specification.

 The plan for `0.3.0` is to extend the capacities of the runtime and add some performance optimization.